-As part of our effort to better serve traditionally marginalized/minoritized groups, FRCC is committed to building a system that is more responsive to the needs of Native American and Indigenous students.
-The first step in the process is to acknowledge the original stewards of the lands FRCC campuses now sit on.
-That is why we have crafted our Land Acknowledgement Statement below.
+As part of our effort to better serve traditionally marginalized/minoritized groups, FRCC is committed to changing our policies and practices to be more responsive to the needs of Native American and Indigenous students.
+A small, but initial, step to this is to acknowledge the original stewards of the lands FRCC campuses now sit on.
+This is why we have crafted our Land Acknowledgement Statement below.

-This statement was crafted and written with the assistance of Native American and Indigenous students, family, staff, faculty and community members.
+This statement was developed and written with the assistance of Native American and Indigenous students, families, staff, faculty and community members.
 It marks the beginning of our efforts to not only bring awareness to the original stewards of the lands our campuses sit on, but to:

 - Create and build relationships with local Native American and Indigenous tribes